gzeinnumer/MyLibDirectory/README_1.md

 </h1>

 **CRUD Directory.** now we will make `Directory` with simple and fast.

+This library need Permission you can use this step [**MultiPermission**](https://github.com/gzeinnumer/MultiPermition2) or use your own.

 #
 ### Function Global Directory
 > Example : FGDir.initExternalDirectoryName(valueString);